Next: How to manage your keys, Previous: Commands not specific to the function, Up: Commands [Contents][Index]

 --encrypt

 Encrypt data to one or more public keys.
-This command may be combined with --sign (to sign and encrypt a message), --symmetric (to encrypt a message that can decrypted using a secret key or a passphrase), or --sign and --symmetric together (for a signed message that can be decrypted using a secret key or a passphrase). --recipient and related options specify which public keys to use for encryption.
+This command may be combined with --sign (to sign and encrypt a message), --symmetric (to encrypt a message that can be decrypted using a secret key or a passphrase), or --sign and --symmetric together (for a signed message that can be decrypted using a secret key or a passphrase). --recipient and related options specify which public keys to use for encryption.

 --symmetric